SWEEP-Inc/DocuSWEEP/README.md

 to deploy to GitHub pages and you should be done!
 The link should either be the default one that starts with http://sweep-inc.github.io/[project_name_here] or the one specified in **static/CNAME**.

 ### Creating a new docs page in Docusaurus
 1\.
-Open up the repository in your local editor and navigate to the **my-website** folder.
+Open up the repository in your local editor and navigate to the **sweep-docs-website** folder.

 2\.
 Navigate to the section you want to create your page in.
 If you want to create a new section, add a new folder under **docs** and add a new file called **\_category\_.json**.
 Name the folder the section name.
 Within this json file, add the label and the position of your new section in the sidebar.
 For example,
 ```json